xupgit/compute_acceleration/Optimization_lab.md

 ###  Run the Hardware Emulation

 * Run the application by clicking the Run button (![alt tag](./images/Fig-run.png))  and wait for the run to finish with RUN COMPLETE message
-  Notice the affect of the dataflow optimization in the VIvado simulation waveform view.
+  Notice the effect of the dataflow optimization in the Vivado simulation waveform view.
 Execution of reading, writing, pipelining and kernel is not concurrent.

 ![](./images/optimization_lab/FigOptimizationLab-20-1.png)